 They just might mean the difference in your chances for survival when you’re caught out in the wilderness with nothing to eat.
 Or just a different meal when at home or camping.

-So let’s get into why you should consider adding snails to the menu on your next camping trip or hiking excursion and most important which are the types of edible snails out there.
+So let’s get into why you should consider adding snails to the menu on your next camping trip or hiking excursion, and most importantly, which types of edible snails are out there.

 If you’re not bringing along live snails during your camping or backpacking trip, here is a list of edible snail species.